Significant outbreak of severe storms possible next week across South

 Saturday

-On Saturday, a level 2 out of 5 slight risk extends from the Delmarva Peninsula south to southeast Georgia and hugs the Atlantic Coastline.
+On Saturday, a Level 2 out of 5 slight risk extends from the Delmarva Peninsula south to southeast Georgia and hugs the Atlantic coastline.
 The cold front will be pushing east, squeezing a sliver of warmth ahead of it toward the coast.
 That will provide the fuel for downpours and thunderstorms.
 Some gusty storms could even affect the Interstate 95 corridor from Raleigh to Washington, and especially areas just to the east.

 2:19am CDT #SPC Day3 Outlook Slight Risk: from the Mid-Atlantic region to portions of southern Georgia/northern Florida https://t.co/6oEffQUiK1 pic.twitter.com/UaCEXktUb4— NWS Storm Prediction Center (@NWSSPC) March 17, 2022

 There will be wind shear, or a change of wind speed and/or direction with height, thanks to the jet stream.
 That could help storms to rotate.
 That said, instability, or “juice” for storms, will be limited.
-Subsequently, damaging winds are the most probable hazard with any storms that fires.
+Subsequently, damaging winds are the most probable hazard with any storms that fire up.
 A tornado or two can’t be ruled out.

 Sunday